 The western boundary of the Wattenberg generally follows U.S. 287, with extensions as far west as the towns of Superior and Niwot.

 How far west will companies file major drilling applications?
 Haley didn’t say but pointed out that drilling has occurred just outside of Boulder for a long time.

 “Some of the first wells in the state were actually drilled in Boulder in 1901,” he said.

-The Boulder and Boulder Valley Fields are small and sit a few miles outside of Boulder.
+The Boulder and Boulder Valley Fields are small and sit a few miles outside Boulder.
 Current COGCC data shows 17 producing wells on the Boulder Valley Field, while all wells and facilities in the Boulder Field are listed as “closed,” “plugged and abandoned,” or “dry and abandoned.”
-Despite its current dormancy, however, the Boulder Field itself has not been listed by the state as abandoned.
+However, despite its current dormancy, the Boulder Field itself has not been listed by the state as abandoned.

 That means companies may again see drilling opportunities on the outskirts of a town known for its opposition to oil and gas exploration.

 That opposition isn’t unique to Boulder.
-Some residents and governments of other Front Range cities are opposing, and even taking action against major drilling proposals.
+Some residents and governments of other Front Range cities oppose and are taking action against major drilling proposals.

 The Lafayette City Council recently approved a six-month drilling moratorium, and the town of Erie enacted an odor-control ordinance aimed at the industry.
 Broomfield voters also approved Question 301 in late 2017, giving the city more control over where and when wells are developed.

 The oil and gas industry opposes such efforts and has threatened legal action.
-They contend that local control of drilling could threaten the industry and lead to job losses.
+They contend that local drilling control could endanger the industry and lead to job losses.

 “The industry has the ability to provide far more information about their development plans than they currently make public,” said Erie Town Trustee Mark Gruber.
 “The industry, by and large, is more secretive than transparent.”